-As of March 31, 2016, we had cash and cash equivalents of approximately \$59.5 million.
-We believe that our existing cash and cash equivalents, and additional liquidity of up to \$10.0 million available under an Equipment Lease Credit Facility (the "Credit Facility") that was entered into in October 2015, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+As of June 30, 2016, we had cash and cash equivalents of approximately \$50.2 million.
+We believe that our existing cash and cash equivalents, and additional liquidity of up to \$5.4 million available under an Equipment Lease Credit Facility (the "Credit Facility") that was entered into in October 2015, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+Should our current operating plans not materialize as expected, and we are unable to obtain additional capital from the sources described on a timely basis, we may be required to change our current operating plans to reduce future expenses, which are within our control, in order to fund operations at reduced levels for at least the next 12 months.